BananikXenos/scrappey-resolverr-rs/README.md

    - Chrome is configured to use this bridge, enabling authenticated proxy support.

 4. **Persistence:**
-   - Cookies and user-agent are persisted to disk (`/data/persistent.json`) for session continuity.
+   - Session data (cookies and user-agent) are persisted to disk in the data directory (default: `/data/sessions/`) for session continuity.
    - Failure screenshots are automatically captured when challenges fail (saved to `/data/screenshots/`).

 ---